Where to Stay in Mombasa

 Insider tip: Take a 'dala-dala' (minibus taxi) for an authentic and very cheap local transport experience, but be prepared for crowded conditions and a fast-paced ride.

-Safety in Mombasa
+Stay in Mombasa Old Town

 ModerateSolo Female Travel